Pricey Home Improvements That Might Not Pay Off

 Excessive landscaping

-While curb appeal is critical to resale value, not everyone wants to maintain an elaborate garden with water features, gazebos and other accents.
+While curb appeal is critical to resale value, not everyone wants to maintain an elaborate garden with water features, gazebos, and other accents.

-Overspending on gardens, water features or outdoor kitchens often doesn’t provide a good return on investment, Valente says.
+Overspending on gardens, water features, or outdoor kitchens often doesn’t provide a good return on investment, Valente says.
 “Maintenance costs and the personal taste of buyers can limit the overall value.”

-Patios and decks, however, usually reap the rewards.
+Patios and decks, however, usually reap rewards.

 Metal roofing

 Metal roofing is an aesthetic touch that can suit a period home.
-While opinions differ on its ROI, many agree that the trendy material might date a newer property, much like a McMansion’s soaring center hall.
+While opinions differ on its ROI, many agree that the trendy material could date a newer property, much like a McMansion’s soaring center hall.

 “While it sounds good on a listing sheet, it probably won’t sell your home and could cost you the sale, to boot,” says Tyler Hull, a professional home improvement contractor and general manager for Modern Exterior in Waukesha, Wisconsin.
 “They’re clattery in the rain.
 They dent easily, expand and contract with temperature, and if you’re thinking of selling in the next several years, you should probably stick with a more common roofing material.”